Pre-election lawsuits related to the 2020 U.S. presidential election: Republican Party of Pennsylvania v. Boockvar and Scarnati v. Pennsylvania Democratic Party

 Republican Party of Pennsylvania v.
 Boockvar (No. 20-542) and Scarnati v.
 Pennsylvania Democratic Party (No. 20-574) are two pending United States Supreme Court cases on whether the Supreme Court of Pennsylvania had the authority to provide the injunctive and declaratory relief in Pennsylvania Democratic Party v.
 Boockvar.
 This includes whether they had the authority to provide injunctive relief allowing ballots received in the state after 8 p.m. on Election Day to count.
 The first of these cases, Republican Party of Pennsylvania v.
 Boockvar, filed its first petition for writ of certiorari on October 23, 2020.
 A few days later on October 27, 2020, Scarnati v.
 Pennsylvania Democratic Party filed its first petition for writ of certiorari.
 The next day on October 28, 2020, the United States Supreme Court rejected a motion to expedite Republican Party of Pennsylvania v.
 Boockvar.
-On November 6, 2020, Justice Samuel Alito ordered all received after 8 p.m on Election Day to be kept and tabulated separately pending the outcome of this litigation.
+On November 6, 2020, Justice Samuel Alito ordered all ballots received after 8 p.m on Election Day to be kept and tabulated separately pending the outcome of this litigation.
 On November 30, 2020, the cases were vided together to allow the two cases to be treated as one and a brief filed in one would apply to the other as well.
 On December 16, 2020, the case briefs were distributed for the conference occurring on January 8, 2020.
 Due to Congress counting the electoral votes on January 6, 2020, it seems likely the cases will be dismissed as being moot barring any delay arising from Congress or expediency from the Supreme Court.